Wizkiller96/WizBot/docs/Commands List.md

 `.togglexclsar` `.tesar` | Toggles whether the self-assigned roles are exclusive.
 (So that any person can have only one of the self assignable roles) **Requires ManageRoles server permission.** | `.tesar`
 `.iam`  | Adds a role to you that you choose.
 Role must be on a list of self-assignable roles.  | `.iam Gamer` `.iamnot` `.iamn` | Removes a role to you that you choose.
-Role must be on a list of self-assignable roles.  | `.iamn Gamer` `.leave`  | Makes Nadeko leave the server.
+Role must be on a list of self-assignable roles.  | `.iamn Gamer` `.leave`  | Makes WizBot leave the server.
 Either name or id required. **Bot Owner only.** | `.leave 123123123331` `.greetdel` `.grdel` | Sets the time it takes (in seconds) for greet messages to be auto-deleted.
 Set 0 to disable automatic deletion. **Requires ManageServer server permission.** | `.greetdel 0` or `.greetdel 30`
 `.greet`  | Toggles anouncements on the current channel when someone joins the server. **Requires ManageServer server permission.** | `.greet`
 `.greetmsg`  | Sets a new join announcement message which will be shown in the server's channel.
 Type %user% if you want to mention the new member.
 Using it with no message will show the current greet message. **Requires ManageServer server permission.** | `.greetmsg Welcome, %user%.`
 `.greetdm`  | Toggles whether the greet messages will be sent in a DM (This is separate from greet - you can have both, any or neither enabled). **Requires ManageServer server permission.** | `.greetdm`
 `.greetdmmsg`  | Sets a new join announcement message which will be sent to the user who joined.
 Type %user% if you want to mention the new member.
 Using it with no message will show the current DM greet message. **Requires ManageServer server permission.** | `.greetdmmsg Welcome to the server, %user%`.
 `.bye`  | Toggles anouncements on the current channel when someone leaves the server. **Requires ManageServer server permission.** | `.bye`
 `.byemsg`  | Sets a new leave announcement message.
-Type %user% if you want to show the name the user who left.
-Type %id% to show id.
-Using this command with no message will show the current bye message. **Requires ManageServer server permission.** | `.byemsg %user% has left.`
+Type %user% if you want to mention the new member.
+Using it with no message will show the current bye message. **Requires ManageServer server permission.** | `.byemsg %user% has left.`
 `.byedel`  | Sets the time it takes (in seconds) for bye messages to be auto-deleted.
 Set 0 to disable automatic deletion. **Requires ManageServer server permission.** | `.byedel 0` or `.byedel 30`
 `.voice+text` `.v+t` | Creates a text channel for each voice channel only users in that voice channel can see.If you are server owner, keep in mind you will see them all the time regardless. **Requires ManageRoles server permission.** **Requires ManageChannels server permission.** | `.voice+text`
 `.cleanvplust` `.cv+t` | Deletes all text channels ending in `-voice` for which voicechannels are not found.
 Use at your own risk. **Requires ManageChannels server permission.** **Requires ManageRoles server permission.** | `.cleanv+t`